Thrush - children and adults

-Thrush is a yeast infection of the mucus membrane lining the mouth and tongue.
+Thrush is a yeast infection of the tongue and lining of the mouth.

 Candidiasis - oral; Oral thrush; Fungal infection - mouth; Candida - oral

-Thrush occurs when a fungus called Candida overgrows in your mouth.
-A small amount of this fungus lives in your mouth most of the time.
-It is usually kep tin check by your immune system and other germs that also normally live in your mouth.
+Thrush occurs in children and adults when too much of a fungus called Candida grows in your mouth.
+A small amount of this fungus normally lives in your mouth.
+It is usually kept in check by your immune system and other germs that also live in your mouth.

-However, when your immune system is weak or when the other normal bacteria die, the fungus can overgrow.
-The following factors can increase your chances of getting thrush:
+When your immune system is weak or when normal bacteria die, too much of the fungus can grow.

 Candida can also cause yeast infections in the vagina.